Code-Institute-Submissions/ms2-ashtreeestates/README.md

     great selection of properties in..." this shows a sense of professionalism and fun and quickly shows off the areas covered by the company.
     * The 3 properties that appear on the homepage were chosen by the founder of Ash Tree Estates, who currently wants to prioritise those properties.
-However, if the user wants to view more properties, there as an option to click the 'see more' button which shows all of the properties, then a 'see less' button to minimise this to the initial 3.
+However, if the user wants to view more properties, there is an option to click the 'see more' button which shows all of the properties, then a 'see less' button to minimise this to the initial 3.
     * There is a contact form at the bottom with a 'submit' button which has a modal thanking the user for his/her enquiry.
 This again acts as a call to action for the user.

 * Property Landing Page
-    * Upon loading the page, the user is immediately presented with the option to view all of the properties either as a list or on a map (loaded from the Google API).
+    * Upon loading the page, the user is immediately presented with the option to view all of the properties either as a list or on a map (loaded from the Google Maps API).
 This allows the user to browse based upon their preference of what is important to them when choosing a property.
     * Additionally, there is an option to narrow the search by number of bedrooms.
 It is assumed that users accessing the website will already know their group size, and so there is a quick way to filter the information that is